andreasgerstmayr/grafana-packaging/README.md

 ## Reproducible Bundles
 Run `./create_bundles_in_container.sh` to generate a reproducible vendor and webpack bundle.
-Alternatively, install the same software as in the container, create a bind mount from `/tmp/grafana-build` to the directory of this repository, and run `make`.
-The bind mount is required because Webpack stores absolute paths in the JS source maps, and also resolves symlinks (i.e. symlinking `/tmp/grafana-build` doesn't work).

 ## Verification
 * compare the list of files with the upstream RPM at https://grafana.com/grafana/download